ziweiWWANG/ziweiwwang.github.io/_pages/about.md

 I am under the supervision of [Prof. Stephen Gould](http://users.cecs.anu.edu.au/~sgould/) (ANU), [Dr. Qi Wu](http://www.qi-wu.me/) (UoA) and [Prof. Lexing Xie](http://users.cecs.anu.edu.au/~xlx/) (ANU).

+Prior to that, in Nov'2018, I received my bachelor degree of engineering in mechatronic systems with a first-class honours in the College of Engineering and Computer Science at ANU.
+During my undergraduate study, I also spent 1 years and 3 months as a part-time research student at the Commonwealth Scientific and Industrial Research Organisation (CSIRO), working on human pose and shape visualization.

 I has a broad research interests in computer vision, natural language processing and robotics.
 Currently, my main research focus is on the problem of Vision-and-Language Navigation (VLN).

 ------